 Relocation buyers and sellers can fall into different categories.
-In the official sense for real estate agents a Relo is associated with a buyer or seller that has a company assisting them with their relocation.
+One category is when a buyer or seller has a company assisting them with their relocation.
 This type of relocation has a different set of rules and documentation required to work through the process.

 There are instances where a client is renting on one end and either selling or purchasing a home.
 That combination works too.
 We will assist in the coordination of whatever our client needs.

-Relocation in the more official sense where an actual company is assisting the client with the move involves an agent that has that specialized training.
-We have relo certified agents on our team that have that knowledge.
-A seller or buyer can request an agent of their choice but that agent is often required to be trained.
-The ins and outs of relo contracts and reports are specialized.
+When the relocation company assists the client with the move, the company will involve an agent that has that specialized training.
+We have relo-certified agents on our team that have that knowledge.
+A seller or buyer can request an agent of their choice, but generally that agent must be trained.
+The ins and outs of relo-contracts and reports are specialized.

 If a buyer wants to purchase a home owned by a seller working with a relo-company, that is perfectly acceptable.
 This will require the buyer to sign additional paperwork that the relo requires.
 There are both pros and cons to a relo-home purchase.
 However, the pros generally outweigh the cons.
 Often times, these homes are already pre-inspected and have had repairs completed based on those inspections.
 Some relos even offer certain warranties.
 Each case is different.
 It is definitely a plus to have someone who has the experience or resources to work with the ins and outs of a relo.